Rocket-007/Rocket-007.github.io/index.md

 ### Love2d/Lua Projects:

-**Project description:**  This page consists of Love2d and Lua Project that i have made
+**Project description:**  This section of the page consists of Love2d and Lua Project that i have made
+and worked on.

-Towards the end of the lock down at my state (august/september 2020),
+_Towards the end of the lock down at my state (august/september 2020),
 I finally came to the realization that... man...
-I gotta do something.
+I gotta do something._

-But what could a 16 year old aspired game developer do with his low end phone([how low end?](/myPhoneSpec)).
+_But what could a 16 year old aspired game developer do with his low end phone([how low end?](/myPhoneSpec)).
 After a hundred google searches later,
 I came across a stackover flow comment where some one mention IT!!!!
 "LOVE2D" (litrally just like that)
-So what is this **"love2d"**,
+So what is this **"love2d"**,_

 Well love2d is this very dope **multiplatform ~~game engine~~ game framework** that is
 essencially used for making **2d games**,